lay295/TwitchDownloader/TwitchDownloaderWPF/README.md

 - Cannot access child value on Newtonsoft.Json.Linq.JValue.
 - Response status code does not indicate success: 404 (Not Found).
 - The pipe has been ended.
-   - An issue occurred with Ffmpeg.
+   - An issue occurred with FFmpeg.
 Reset the arguments to default and try again.
 If still no success create a new issue on the github.

 To help us find the origin of an error, please enable `Verbose Errors` in the [settings](#settings) and take a screen capture of the resulting popup titled "Verbose Error Output".